plone/training/voltoaddons/01-addon-basics.rst

 Bootstrap an addon
 ------------------

 Let's start creating an addon.
-We'll create a new package:
+We'll create a new scoped package:
-``@plone/datatable-tutorial``.
+``@plone-collective/datatable-tutorial``.
 Inside your Volto project, bootstrap the addon by running:

 .. code-block:: shell

-    mkdir -p src/addons/datatable-tutorial
+    mkdir -p src/addons
-    cd src/addons/datatable-tutorial
+    cd src/addons

+    npm install -g yo
-    npm init
+    npm install -g @plone/generator-volto
+    yo @plone/volto:addon

-Note: the namespace ``@plone`` (or any other) is not required and is optional.
+Note: the namespace ``@plone-collective`` (or any other) is not required and is optional.
 We're using namespaces to group addons under a common "group".
-There is no shared addon namespace right now for Volto addons as the NPM Collective organization doesn't belong to the Plone community.
+Unfortunately the NPM ``@collective`` scope is not available to the Plone community.

-Use ``@plone/datatable-tutorial`` as the package name and ``src/index.js`` as the package main script.
+Use ``@plone-collective/datatable-tutorial`` as the package name and ``src/index.js`` as the package main script.
 Create ``src/index.js`` with the following content:

 .. code-block:: jsx

     export default (config) => config;

-Back to the project, you can edit jsconfig.json and add your addon:
+Back to the project, you can edit ``jsconfig.json`` and add your addon:

 .. code-block:: json